yurickernest/privacy-policy/README.md

 _Last updated: July 27, 2025_

-**Bolt Expo Native Wind** ("we", "our", or "us") is committed to protecting your privacy.
+**Bottle Match - Memory Game** ("we", "our", or "us") is committed to protecting your privacy.
 This Privacy Policy describes how we collect, use, and disclose your information when you use our app.

 ---